The Science Behind OMIUS

 Why This Matters for OMIUS

 The fan-out effect is critical: everyday athletes lose 3–4× more performance per degree of heat than elites.
-These are exactly the athletes who need thermal management the most — and who benefit most from OMIUS cooling.
+These are exactly the athletes who need thermal management the most, and who may have the most room to benefit from effective cooling strategies.

 Section 05